The Warriors (film): Cast

-Featured as gang leaders in the film are Paul Greco as the leader of the Orphans, Jery Hewitt as the leader of the Baseball Furies, Kate Klugman as the leader of the Lizzies, and Konrad Sheehan as the leader of the Punks.
+Featured as gang leaders in the film are Paul Greco as Sully, the leader of the Orphans, Jery Hewitt as Cobb, the leader of the Baseball Furies, Kate Klugman as Starr, the leader of the Lizzies, and Konrad Sheehan as Vance, the leader of the Punks.
 Stunt coordinator and future director Craig R. Baxley appears as a member of the Punks, as does stuntman A.J.
 Bakunas, who was killed on the set of the movie Steel before the film's release.
 Steve James and Bill Anagnos portray Baseball Furies, while Dennis Gregory portrays a Gramercy Riff.
 (Note: The credits incorrectly identify Gregory as Masai and Sewer as an unnamed Gramercy Riff.)
 Mercedes Ruehl plays the policewoman who arrests Ajax, with Irwin Keyes and Sonny Landham also appearing as police officers.
 Ginny Ortiz portrays the candy store employee whom the Rogues steal from and John Snyder portrays a gas station worker.
 In a pre-credits scene deleted from the theatrical version but reinstated in television broadcasts, Pamela Poitier (a daughter of Sidney Poitier) portrays Lincoln, Cleon's girlfriend.